-If you are unable to come to our meetings, please keep an eye on the school's website for upcoming events and on the PTA page in particular.
-The PTA seeks to work with as many parents as possible to create an inclusive and supportive community for everyone.
+If you are unable to come to our meetings, please keep an eye on the school's PTA website page for upcoming events and our Newsletter.
+The PTA seeks to work with as many parents as possible to create an inclusive and supportive community for everyone at RISS.

-PTA Meetings for Year 2019/2020
+PTA Meetings for Year 2021/2022